GetNetUPAM: Ecologically Informed Nested Cross-Validation and Noise-Robust Attention for Marine Bioacoustic Monitoring: Experimental Setup and Results

-At each GetNetUPAM iteration, negatives are downsampled by half, leveraging the 50\% overlap in Section~\ref{win} to maintain diversity while controlling imbalance.
-Aside from pre-trained baselines, all models are trained from scratch to capture whale-specific features \cite{32,33}.
-Training uses binary cross-entropy loss, Adam optimizer (initial learning rate 0.01, halved every five epochs) \cite{20}, balancing convergence speed with CV-measured stability.
-Best weights are chosen by highest binary accuracy on the validation subset before testing on the hold-out site-year, mirroring the outer hierarchical CV loop.
+\paragraph{Experimental Parameters} At each GetNetUPAM training iteration, negative windows are downsampled by half, using the 50\% temporal overlap in Section~\ref{win} to preserve acoustic diversity while controlling class imbalance.
+Except for pre‑trained baselines, all models are trained from scratch to capture whale‑specific spectral–temporal structure \cite{alzubaidi2021deepening,Guzhov2021}.
+Training uses binary cross‑entropy and the Adam optimizer (initial LR 0.01, halved every five epochs) \cite{Kingma2015}, balancing convergence speed with the stability demands of nested CV.
+Model selection is based on highest validation accuracy, after which the five chosen weights are evaluated on the held‑out site‑year in the outer loop, producing stability estimates.